kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 they don't influence scheduling, so they are safe to skip. `volumes` can influence scheduling, but they can be parameterized, like in StatefulSets, so we will ignore them for now.

-A sha256 of the reamining Pod spec will be used as a name for a Workload podSet.
+A sha256 of the remaining Pod spec will be used as a name for a Workload podSet.
 The count for the podSet will be the number of Pods that match the same sha256.
 The hash will be calculated by the webhook and stored as an annotation: `kueue.x-k8s.io/role-hash`.